Let's explore how Pikachu celebrates this famous holiday!

 So, first off, it's important to keep in mind that in the Pokémon world, Christmas is a purely secular holiday.
-It carries with it a lot of the values that we've imbued into it, but it has no religious ties or foundation.
-Secondly, Santa Claus definitely exists here, both as a figure of childhood whimsy and as a flesh and blood gift giver that is, quite frankly, terrible at his job.
-Santa appears in one (now banned) Pokémon episode and three different Pikachu shorts — three of those four either features one of his Pokémon getting lost or getting sick in a way that he is entirely unprepared for.
+It carries with it a lot of the values we've imbued into it, but it has no religious ties or foundation.
+Secondly, Santa Claus definitely exists here, both as a figure of childhood whimsy and as a flesh and blood gift-giver that is, quite frankly, terrible at his job.
+Santa appears in one (now banned) Pokémon episode and three different Pikachu shorts — three of those four either feature one of his Pokémon getting lost or getting sick in a way that he is entirely unprepared for.
 I'm not saying that Santa doesn't need some help from time to time.
 I just think that if you're traveling around the world and your flying Stantler gets feverish in a way that only a certain berry can cure, you might consider carrying said berry.

 All images via Pokemon TV